marc-alexis-com/Clone-All-GitHub-Repositories/README.md

 ## Notes

 - This script only downloads public repositories.
 - The GitHub API limits the number of results to 100 per page.
-If the user or organization has more than 100 repositories, you will need to handle pagination by adding additional parameters to the API URL.
 - Ensure you comply with GitHub's [Terms of Service](https://docs.github.com/en/github/site-policy/github-terms-of-service).

 ## Possible Improvements